 The study aims to evaluate the best dose of DNL126 and its safety with a small number of participants.
-Two cohorts will be recruited initially: cohorts A and B. Entry into cohort B involves stricter eligibility criteria.
-This initial clinical trial currently only has two USA-based sites, one in North Carolina and another in California.
+This initial clinical trial currently has sites in the USA.

 For more information, see the ClinicalTrials.gov entry for the study or contact the patient advocacy team at Denali via patients@dnli.com.